facelessuser/Rummage/docs/src/markdown/contributing.md

 Continuous integration tests are run on all pull requests and commits via Travis CI.
 When making a pull request, the tests will automatically be run, and the request must pass to be accepted.
 You can (and should) run these tests before pull requesting.
 You should also add tests for bugs you are fixing.
 If it is not possible to run these tests locally, they will be run when the pull request is made, but it is strongly suggested that requesters make an effort to verify before requesting to allow for a quick, smooth merge.

+### GUI Tools

+The GUI is designed with the tool [`wxFormBuilder`](https://github.com/wxFormBuilder/wxFormBuilder).
+Usually the latest version is used unless there are some problematic issues.
+Simply open the `gui.fbp` file with `wxFormBuilder`.
+The gear icon in the toolbar will generate the Python code.

+Current version being used is **3.8.1**.

 ### Running Validation Tests

 1. Make sure that Tox is installed: